 Neither the Burial Act nor other legislation states that people must write down their wishes about their own funeral, but there are good reasons for doing so.
+People can formulate their wishes freely, or use the brochure titled Mina önskemål, My wishes.3 The important thing is that surviving relatives are made aware of the deceased's wishes concerning his or her own funeral.
+The document stating these wishes can be kept at a solicitor's office, in a safe-deposit box in a bank or at ome, for example.

-People can formulate their wishes freely, or use the brochure titled My wishes, Mina önskemål3.
-The important thing is that surviving relatives are made aware of the deceased's wishes concerning his or her own funeral.
-The document stating these wishes can be kept at a funeral directors (funeral home), a solicitor's office, in a safe-deposit box in a bank or at home.
-The document can contain the following details and wishes about a person's funeral.
+The document can contain the following details and wishes about a person's funeral:

-- Place and cemetery.
+- Place and cemetery

-- Cremation or coffin burial.
+- Cremation or coffin burial

-- Type of grave, for example a garden of remembrance, (minneslund or askgravlund), a grave for cremated remains (askgravplats), an existing family grave, a coffin grave or an urn grave.
-See the section titled List of types of graves.
+- Type of grave, such as a garden of remembrance, (minneslund or askgravlund), a grave for cremated remains (askgravplats), an existing family grave, a coffin grave or an urn grave; see the section titled Types of graves.

-- Scattering ashes over land or water.
+- Scattering ashes over land or water

-- Choice of coffin and urn.
+- Choice of coffin and urn

-- Choice of how the deceased is prepared before being placed in the coffin and choice of clothing or gown worn in the coffin.
+- Choice of how the deceased is prepared before being placed in the coffin and choice of clothing or gown worn in the coffin

-- Funeral ceremony/farewell.
+- Funeral ceremony/farewell

-- Funeral reception.
+- Funeral reception

-3 Mina önskemål (in Swedish) can be downloaded from www.svenskakyrkan.se/begravning.
+3Mina önskemål (My wishes) can be downloaded from www.svenskakyrkan.se/begravning.

-Sometimes relatives disagree about where and how the deceased should be buried.
+Sometimes relatives disagree about where and how the deceased should be laid to rest.
 Should it be a coffin burial or cremation?
-Should the burial be in an existing family grave, perhaps in a different location, or in a new grave in the administrative district where the deceased lived?
+Should the burial be in an existing family grave, perhaps in a different location, or in a new grave in the village, town or city where the deceased lived?
 Burial or cremation of the deceased before the relatives have resolved their dispute is not permitted.
-In such cases, the body is stored in a refrigerated or frozen condition at a mortuary.
-If the storage time exceeds the legally permitted time of one month, the burial authority may charge a fee.
-The fee varies between different burial authorities.
+In such cases, the body is stored in a refrigerated or freezer facility at a mortuary.

-If the dispute is a question of coffin burial or cremation or of the location of the final resting place, the parties may be offered mediation on request.
-The burial authority in the location where the deceased was last registered as a resident acts as the mediator.
-If the parties do not reach an agreement during the mediation, the county administrative board (länsstyrelse) takes over and states who will decide whether cremation or burial will take place or where the final resting place will be.
+If the dispute is a question of coffin burial or cremation or of the location of the final resting place, the parties must be offered mediation on request.
+The burial authority in the location where the deceased was last registered in the population register acts as the mediator.
+If the parties do not agree during mediation, the county administrative board takes over the case and makes a decision.
 The procedure for handling such disputes may take time.
-One good way of preventing a dispute is for people to write down their wishes and inform their relatives of them.
+One good way of preventing a dispute is for people to write down their wishes and inform their close relatives of them.